ultral/ultral.github.io/about.md

 ## 2011

 * Graduated from [CSU](http://www.csu.ru/) with a  masters degree in computer science.
-* Finished linguaphone Intermidiate course in English club.
+* Finished linguaphone intermediate course in English club.
-* [Finished](assets/2011_english.jpg) intermidiate course in English club.
+* [Finished](assets/2011_english.jpg) intermediate course in English club.

 ## 2010